Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/maintenance-logs.md

-# TACTIC logs
+# Configure Logrotate

 In a default installation tactic stores its logs in a single file.
 For proper maintenance, this file must be rotated by the host operating system.
 This action must be set in the host operating system.
-As tactic has no facility to control the log files it makes as of yet, it may be necessary to configure an external tool to rotate logs.

 The host operating system must have a facility to rotate text logs on a regular chronological basis.